-1. MITIGATION MEASURES Responsibility for Monitoring/Report Status/Date Mitigation ADOPTED AS CONDITIONS OF APPROVAL Implementation Schedule Responsibility Completed ERO archaeological consultant, project sponsor, and ERO shall meet and consult on the scope of consultation with ERO the ADRP.
-The archeological consultant shall prepare a draft ADRP that data recoverv shall be submitted to the ERO for review and approval.
-The ADRP shall program is identify how the proposed data recovery program will preserve the significant required information the archeological resource is expected to contain.
+1. MITIGATION MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Mitigation Schedule Monitoring/Report Responsibility Status/Date Completed consultant, project sponsor, and ERO shall meet and consult on the scope of the ADRP.
+The archeological consultant shall prepare a draft ADRP that shall be submitted to the ERO for review and approval.
+The ADRP shall identify how the proposed data recovery program will preserve the significant information the archeological resource is expected to contain.
 That is, the ADRP will identify what scientific/historical research questions are applicable to the expected resource, what data classes the resource is expected to possess, and how the expected data classes would address the applicable research questions.
-Data recovery, in general, should be limited to the portions of the historical property that could be adversely affected by the proposed project.
+Data recovery, in general, should be limited to the proposed project.
 Destructive data recovery methods shall not be applied to portions of the archeological resources if nondestructive methods are practical.
-The scope of the ADRP shall include the following elements Field Methods and Procedures.
+ERO archaeological data recovery program is required consultation with ERO The scope of the ADRP shall include the following elements Field Methods and Procedures.
 Descriptions of proposed field strategies, procedures, and operations.
 Cataloguing and Laboratory Analysis.
-Description of selected . cataloguing system and artifact analysis procedures.
+Description of selected cataloguing system and artifact analysis procedures.
 Discard and Deaccession Policy.
-Description of and rationale for . field and post-field discard and deaccession policies.
+Description of and rationale for field and post-field discard and deaccession policies.
 Interpretive Program.
-Consideration of an on-site/off-site public interpretive program during the course of the archeological data recovery program.
+Consideration of an on-site/off-site public interpretive program.
+Consideration of an on-site/off-site public interpretive program.
 Security Measures.
-Recommended security measures to protect the archeological resource from vandalism, looting, and nonintentionally damaging activities.
+Recommended security measures to protect the archeological resource from vandalism, looting, and non-intentionally damaging activities.
 Final Report.
-Description of proposed report format and distribution of results. • Curation.
+Description of proposed report format and distribution of results.
+Curation.
 Description of the procedures and recommendations for the curation of any recovered data having potential research value, identification of appropriate curation facilities, and a summary of the accession policies of the curation facilities.
 Human Remains and Associated or Unassociated Funerary Objects.
-The Archaeological Discovery of Notification of Considered complete on treatment of human remains and of associated or unassociated funerary finding by ERO that all consultant or medical human remains County/City Coroner objects discovered during any soils disturbing activity shall comply with examiner and, as warranted, State laws regarding applicable State and Federal laws.
-This shall include immediate notification notification of NAHC. human remains/burial of the Coroner of the City and County of San Francisco and in the event of objects have been the Coroner's determination that the human remains are Native American
+The treatment of human remains and of associated or unassociated funerary objects discovered during any soils disturbing activity shall comply with applicable State and Federal laws.
+This shall include immediate notification of the Coroner of the City and County of San Francisco and in the event of the Coroner's determination that the human remains are Native American Archaeological consultant or medical examiner Discovery of human remains Notification of County/City Coroner and, as warranted, notification of NAHC.
+Considered complete on finding by ERO that all State laws regarding human remains/burial objects have been